imsaravana369/hyper-webview-flutter-initial/README.md

 ### Flutter Setup

 1. Begin by including the Hyper SDK WebView Flutter plugin in your project's pubspec.yaml file.
 Obtain the necessary dependency [here] [todo].
-2. Instantiate a HyperWebviewFlutter object.
+2. Instantiate a HyperWebviewFlutter object provided by this plugin.
 3. Provide the [webview Controller](https://pub.dev/documentation/webview_flutter/latest/webview_flutter/WebViewController-class.html) to the attach() function of the HyperWebviewFlutter object.
 ```
 class _WebviewPaymentPageState extends State<WebviewPaymentPage> {